 None of us will be John Coltrane.
 That’s been taken.
 But you can be as good and unique a jazz player as you are willing to be, given the time, effort, and courage you’re ready to apply.

-The video lesson I posted for this challenge is here.
-Do the challenge, send me the recording of playing your instrument over the rhythm track to firstname.lastname@example.org and I’ll give you a thorough assessment of your playing that will give you some things to consider and practice.
+Do the challenge, send me the recording of playing your instrument over the rhythm track to email@example.com and I’ll give you a thorough assessment of your playing that will give you some things to consider and practice.

 1 thought on “Here’s how to play the authentic improvised music that’s inside your head”